mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 3/JTAS_-_Volume_3_13-05-24.md

 ##### WAR IN THE FOURTH DIMENSION

-The availability of air power adds a third dimension to the battlefield and the use of the electromagnetic spectrum expands it into a four- dimensional battlespace.
+The availability of air power adds a third dimension to the battlefield and the use of the electromagnetic spectrum expands it into a four-dimensional battlespace.
 The electromagnetic spectrum is routinely neglected by militias and insurgents, but a properly equipped military force is capable of making war in this 'fourth dimension'.